Grab the Meic: Terrified of Failing Exams

 Hi there, thanks for coming through to us here at Meic.
 I’m sorry to hear that you’re feeling so anxious about your revision and that you’re feeling negative towards yourself and what the future might hold for you.

 You’re not on your own.
 A lot of young people experience stress and anxiety due to school pressures, such as exams.
 It’s also common to panic about the impact these exams might have on your future.
-Check out the article on our website written by Alice from Cardiff who was struggling with exam stress.
-She gives tips on how to cope.
+Check out some of the articles we’ve published on Meic during our special exam campaign with lots of tips and advice – click here.

 It sounds like you’ve been revising well towards your exams, and this is good.
 However, revision is not the only important factor for exam success.
 Looking after yourself will have a big impact on your performance and your wellbeing.
 So, what do we mean by looking after yourself?